-It’s easier than you may think to look stylish every day.
+Let’s talk about how to look stylish every day because it’s easier than you may think.
 It doesn’t matter your budget, lifestyle, or body type.
-All it takes is some upfront time and a little discipline to look your best whether you are running around in yoga pants or headed to the office in a suit.
+All it takes is some upfront time and a little discipline to look your best, whether you are running around in yoga pants or headed to the office in a suit.

-My clients were in in all seasons of life: from stay at home moms to seasoned executives and single professionals to recently retired.
-While they were diverse, they all shared one big commonality: they wanted to look stylish within their lives without having to fuss and fret about it.
+My clients were in all seasons of life: stay-at-home moms, seasoned executives, single professionals, and recently retired.
+While they were diverse, they all shared one thing in common: they wanted to look stylish within their lives without having to fuss and fret about it.

-So today I thought I would share what I learned from working and speaking with thousands of women.
+Today, I thought I would share what I learned from working and speaking with thousands of women.
 I didn’t pull these tips out of thin air.
-Rather, these are the strategies and advice that worked for my clients time and again.
+These are the strategies and advice that worked for my clients time and again.

-They are practical, easy to implement and will help set you up for success.
+They are practical, simple to implement, and will help you look stylish all the time.

-Almost every woman I know has an article of clothing or an entire outfit that they make due with, but they don’t love it, or even like it.
+Almost every woman I know has an article of clothing or an entire outfit that they make do with, but they don’t love it or even like it.
 Sometimes it doesn’t reflex their style at all.

-In a similar spirit, please stop trying to get a lifetime worth of wear out of your clothes.
+In a similar spirit, if you want to look stylish, please stop trying to get a lifetime’s worth of wear out of your clothes.

 Clothes.
 Wear.
 Out.